serendeepia/serendeepia.github.io/publications.md

 **A human-like TORCS controller for the Simulated Car Racing Championship** [**[PDF](https://www.researchgate.net/profile/Araceli_Sanchis_de_Miguel/publication/224180055_A_human-like_TORCS_controller_for_the_Simulated_Car_Racing_Championship/links/00b49517e8be6dfb2d000000.pdf)**]
 _Jorge Muñoz_, German Gutierrez, Araceli Sanchis
 August 2010, Proceedings 2010 IEEE Conference on Computational Intelligence and Games, Copenhagen, Denmark

+**ConsScale: A Pragmatic Scale for Measuring the Level of Consciousness in Artificial Agents** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+Journal of Consciousness Studies.
+Vol. 17.
+No. 3-4.
+March-April 2010. pp. 131-164(34)

+**The Cognitive Development of Machine Consciousness Implementations** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+International Journal of Machine Consciousness.
+Vol 2.
+No. 2.
+Alexei V. Samsonovich (Eds), pp. 213-225.
+December 2010.

+**Towards the Generation of Visual Qualia in Artificial Cognitive Architectures** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+BICS 2010 (Brain Inspired Cognitive Systems).
+Conference Preprints ISBN 978-84-614-1870-1.

+**On the Practical Nature of Artificial Qualia** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+Symposium on AI-Inspired Biology.
+The 2010 Annual Convention of the Society for the Study of Artificial Intelligence and Simulation of Behaviour (AISB2010).
+Leicester, UK.
+March 2010.

+**ConsScale: A Cognitive Scale Inspired on Consciousness** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+4th International Conference on Cognitive Systems (CogSys 2010).
+Zürich.
+Switzerland.
+January 2010.

+**Simulating Visual Qualia in the CERA-CRANIUM Cognitive Architecture** _Arrabales, R._ Ledezma, A. and Sanchis, A.
+From Brains to Systems: Brain-Inspired Cognitive Systems 2010.
+In Series: Advances in Experimental Medicine and Biology, vol. 718, Hernández, C.; Sanz, R.; Gomez, J.; Smith, L.S.; Hussain, A.; Chella, A.; Aleksander, I. (Eds.).
+Springer New York.
+ISBN: 978-1-4614-0163-6.

 ## 2009